Best Desk Exercises for Office Workers

 The following desk exercises are simple, time-efficient, and require very little space, making them perfect for office workers, remote professionals, and students.
 These exercises can be easily performed while sitting or standing at your desk, without changing clothes or using any equipment.

-Regularly practicing desk exercises helps reduce stiffness caused by long hours of sitting, improves blood circulation, relieves muscle tension, and boosts focus and energy levels throughout the day.
+Regularly practising desk exercises helps reduce stiffness caused by long hours of sitting, improves blood circulation, relieves muscle tension, and boosts focus and energy levels throughout the day.
 Whether you have just a few minutes between tasks or want to stay active during work hours, these movements are designed to keep your body flexible and refreshed.

 Shoulders often tighten due to prolonged desk work and poor posture.